FREQUENTLY ASKED QUESTIONS

 - Are there customs, taxes, VAT or other fees for international shipments?

 - What if my package was sent back to Cora Ball?

 - My tracking number says delivered, but I do not have a package.
 What do I do?

 Anyone can use the Cora Ball, in any washing machine; front loaders, top loaders with and without the center spindle, anywhere.

 Where can you get a Cora Ball?

-Once we ship the Kickstarter rewards, you can get a Cora Ball here online.
+You can get a Cora Ball here online!
 Please sign up for our mailing list.
 Soon, you will be able to pick one up at your local green home store, at outdoor retailers (who sell a lot of fleece and technical clothing), with your laundry detergent, in new washing machines and more!
 Stay tuned!